suliman-99/django-seeding/README.md

 ## Introduction

-This package helps develpoers to `fill` the database with `real data` instead of filling it manually.
+This package helps developers to `fill` the database with `real data` instead of filling it manually.

 Data can be presented as `CSV File` , `JSON File` or `in-code`.